 By Chuck Vranas – Photography by the Author

 It’s easy to say that if we could turn back time to experience one of the coolest eras in drag racing that it would definitely be from the late ‘50s through the ‘60s.
-Back then the quarter-mile was packed with Dragsters, Funny Cars and Gassers all showcasing the latest in speed equipment as they battled it out on a weekly basis for total strip domination.
+Back then, the quarter-mile was packed with Dragsters, Funny Cars, and Gassers all showcasing the latest in speed equipment while battling it out on a weekly basis for total strip domination.
 Now imagine growing up a stone’s throw from you local dragstrip as a kid to experience the ultimate adrenalin rush.
 For Howard Smith of Dover, Pennsylvania, it was easy to see the impact of living down the street from the legendary York US30 Dragway would have on him.

 Spending every weekend at the track with his friends gave them the opportunity to hang out in the pits and watch their favorite drivers burn plenty of nitro.
 After earning his license a number of neat rides followed including a 1964 Studebaker GT Hawk, 1946 Pontiac and 1948 Anglia.
 From there an overwhelming interest in Chevy trucks led to his owning a number of them through the decades.
 Reflecting back to his youth, Howard had always a fascination with GMC haulers which led him to start a search for a ‘60s-era truck that would make for a neat daily driver.
 It wasn’t long till he sourced a 1967 GMC Fleetside short-bed model with a stock 350ci V-8 that was in relatively good overall shape.
 He wasted no time in making the deal and swapped cash for the keys.